Eggplant203/3D-Rubik-s-Cube-Interactive-Simulator/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Three.js for 3D rendering
-- Vite for fast development and building
-- Font Awesome for UI icons
-- CDN libraries for enhanced interface elements

 ## Author

 © 2023-2025 - Developed by Eggplant203 🍆

----

-_For detailed technical documentation and advanced options, see the source code comments and mode-specific help tooltips in the application._